 Carol Christiansen, Curator of Collections, Shetland Museum and Archives, will present Shetland Fine Lace Knitting: an overview of history and design

 Surviving collections of Shetland knitted lace show a continuum of design principles, providing a way to define the craft.
 Primarily, motif placement and design complexity was dictated by Victorian fashion: how the garment would be worn against fashions of the day, showing off the most complex design areas of the garment as it was draped on the body.
-These features will be shown with examples of 19th century garments from Shetland Museum’s collection.
+These will be illustrated with 19th century garments from Shetland Museum’s collection.

-In the second half of the nineteenth century, the East Midlands began to develop machines which could produce fine shawls in openwork knitting.
-For a time these garments were marketed as Nottingham-Shetland lace, in an attempt to mimic and undercut the hand knitting cottage industry in Shetland.
-Both crafts survive today and their differences in design and manufacture will be discussed.
+In the second half of the 19th century, the East Midlands began to develop machines which could produce fine shawls in openwork knitting.
+For a time, these garments were marketed as Nottingham-Shetland lace, in an attempt to mimic and undercut the hand knitting cottage industry in Shetland.
+This resulted in differences in design and manufacture.

-Some lace knitters experimented with new styles, possibly as a result of commissions, keeping abreast of fashion from the 1850s into the first half of the twentieth century.
-The change from designing and making 2-dimenional garments to blouses beginning in the 1920s will be explored in light of a reliance on traditional Shetland knitting techniques to create 3-dimensional lace garments in the round.
-The Victorian specialised craft continues to inspire into the 21st century, from local makers to haute couture designers.
+Some lace knitters experimented with new styles, possibly as a result of commissions, keeping abreast of fashion from the 1850s into the first half of the 20th century.
+The change from designing and making two-dimensional garments to blouses beginning in the 1920s will be explored in light of a reliance on traditional Shetland knitting techniques to create three-dimensional lace garments in the round.
+The Victorian specialised craft continues to inspire people into the 21st century, from local makers to haute couture designers.

 Biography for Carol Christiansen